-Looking forward, the potential for bank losses to be greater than expected when government and central bank support starts to be removed remains a risk, suggesting a cautious approach to bank deposits in 2021/22 remains advisable.
+Looking ahead, while there is still the chance of bank losses to be greater than expected when from bad loans as government and central bank support starts to beis removed remains a risk, suggesting a cautious approach, the institutions on the Authority's counterparty list are well-capitalised and general credit conditions across the sector are expected to bank deposits in 2021/22 remains advisable remain benign.
+Duration limits for counterparties on the Authority's lending list are under regular review and will continue to reflect economic conditions and the credit outlook.

 Interest rate forecast: The Authority's treasury management adviser Arlingclose is forecasting that BoE Bank Rate will remain at 0.1% until at least the first quarter of 2024.
 The risks to this forecast are judged to be to the downside as the BoE and UK government continue to react to the coronavirus pandemic and the new EU trading arrangements.
 The BoE extended its asset purchase programme to £895 billion in November while keeping Bank Rate on hold and maintained this position in December.
-However, further interest rate cuts to zero, or possibly negative, cannot yet be ruled out but this is not part of the Arlingclose central forecast.
+However, further interest rate cuts to zero, or possibly negative, cannot yet be ruled out but this is not part of the Arlingclose central forecastBank Rate will continue to rise in calendar Q1 2022 to subdue inflationary pressures and the perceived desire by the BoE to move away from emergency levels of interest rates.

 Gilt yields are expected to remain very low in the medium-term while short-term yields are likely remain below or at zero until such time as the BoE expressly rules out the chance of negative interest rates or growth/inflation prospects improve.
 The central case is for 10-year and 20-year to rise to around 0.60% and 0.90% respectively over the time horizon.
-The risks around the gilt yield forecasts are judged to be broadly balanced between upside and downside risks, but there will almost certainly be short-term volatility due to economic and political uncertainty and events.
+The risks around the gilt yield forecasts are judged to be broadly balanced between upside and downside risks, but Investors continue to price in multiple rises in Bank Rate over the next forecast horizon, and Arlingclose believes that although interest rates will rise again, the increases will not be to the extent predicted by financial markets.
+In the near-term, the risks around Arlingclose's central case are to the upside while over the medium-term the risks become more balanced.